stephaneVercouillieBMID/slate/source/qes.html.md

 This request has to be sent in order to get the information about the Sign session (which you can do as many times as desired for the same signing session, as long as this session is still pending).
 In order to do so, you will forge a POST request towards https://b2b.sign.itsme.be/qes-partners/1.0.0/sign_document.
 Please note we are using SSLMA as authentication method, combined with IP filtering, as specified in [SSLMA Authentication](#SSLMA).
 Please note the same endpoint is used for starting the sign session and for requesting the status of this session (also see 'Starting sign session').

-Below you will find the minimal set of parameters required for processing the HTTPS POST query string:
+Below you will find the mandatory and optional parameters to integrate in the HTTPS POST request body formatted as application/json:
 <code style=display:block;white-space:pre-wrap> POST /https://b2b.sign.itsme.be/qes-partners/1.0.0/sign_document HTTP/1.1
   {
   "inDocs": null,